sbisoyi101/cypress-challenge/README.md

 ### Function

-Given an upper limit of `n`, write a javascript function that will find the median prime number(s) of the set of prime numbers less than n.
+Given an upper limit of `n`, find the median prime number(s) of the set of prime numbers less than n.

 ### Example